terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

    * - | (3)
      - | Define \ ``org.springframework.security.web.authentication.ExceptionMappingAuthenticationFailureHandler``\  as a bean referred from \ ``authentication-failure-handler-ref``\ .
    * - | (4)
-     - | Set destination path at the time of authentication failure.
+     - | Specify destination path at the time of authentication failure.
        | In above example, login screen path and the query (\ ``error=true``\ ) to indicate transition after authentication error, is set.
    * - | (5)
      - | **To use this functionality, useForward should be set to true.**
-       | By setting it to \ ``true``\ , Forward is used instead of Redirect, at the time of transiting to the screen (Login screen) which would be displayed in case of authentication failure.
+       | By setting it to \ ``true``\ , Forward is used instead of Redirect, at the time of transiting to the screen (login screen) which would be displayed in case of authentication failure.

-       | This is because "URL of destination page after successful login) needs to be included in the request parameter of authentication request.
+       | This is because "URL of destination page after successful login" needs to be included in the request parameter of authentication request.
        | By using Redirect, if authentication error screen is displayed, "URL of destination page after successful login" cannot be inherited from request parameter.
 Hence, it is not possible to transit to the specified screen even after login is successful.
        | To avoid this, it is necessary to ensure that "URL of destination page after successful login" is inherited from request parameter using Forward.

 .. tip::

-  Measures against Open Redirector vulnerability are provided in \ ``RedirectAuthenticationHandler``\ .
+  Measures against Open Redirector vulnerability are implemented in \ ``RedirectAuthenticationHandler``\ .
   Therefore, user cannot transit to external sites such as "http://google.com".
-  In order to move to an external site, it is necessary to create the class implementing \ ``org.springframework.security.web.RedirectStrategy``\ , and it is to be injected to \ ``targetUrlParameterRedirectStrategy``\  property of \ ``RedirectAuthenticationHandler``\ .
+  In order to transit to an external site, it is necessary to create a class that implements \ ``org.springframework.security.web.RedirectStrategy``\ , and it is to be injected to \ ``targetUrlParameterRedirectStrategy``\  property of \ ``RedirectAuthenticationHandler``\ .

   As a precaution while extending, it is necessary to have a structure that does not pose any problems even if \ ``redirectTo``\ value is tampered with.